helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor1-mod-list.md

 : Tier 1 - Essential

 Description
-: This is a program which modifies your game's executable file to be able to utilize up to 4 gigabytes of RAM, since {{ cite "KotOR" }} is a 32-bit application and by default can only utilize 2 gigabytes.
-This will help the game run smoothly even with the larger texture throughout this mod build creates, and also reduces issues caused by a memory leak which is native to the game, preventing crashes and savegame corruption.
+: This is a program which modifies your game's executable file to be able to utilize up to 4 gigabytes of RAM, since the {{ cite "KotOR" }} games are 32-bit applications and by default can only utilize 2 gigabytes.
+This will help the game run smoothly even with large texture mods, and also reduces issues caused by a memory leak which is native to the game, preventing crashes and savegame corruption.

 ---
 {{ /container }}